 This Asian man bun has changed the image of the bun hairstyle for the better.
 Everything is super messy and authentic, and the little dread used as a tie adds a special charm to it.
 Yes, Asian long hairstyles know how to amaze with details.

-Top Knot Style
+Top Knot Samurai Hair

 This is how the samurai top knot can let your imagination fly.
 The outlined high fade meets the braided top that turns into classic samurai topknot: isn’t that a cool take at the Asian trend?